seonghohan1228/isss-plot/README.md

 # isss-plot
 New version of the old "isss" package.
+Certain parts of the code was reused while others were completely redesigned.
 Windows OS is not yet supported.

 ## Installation